easakibahmad/auth-course-review/README.md

 # API Endpoints:

-1. Endpoint: /api/course
+1. Endpoint: /api/courses
    Method: POST
-   for creating a Course
+   for creating a Course (only admin can do this)
 2. Endpoint: /api/courses
    Method: GET
    Get Paginated and Filtered Courses by utilizing query parameters
 3. Endpoint: /api/categories
    Method: POST
-   for creating a Category
+   for creating a Category (only admin can do this)
 4. Endpoint: /api/categories
    Method: GET
    Get All Categories
 5. Endpoint: /api/reviews
    Method: POST
-   for creating a Review
+   for creating a Review (only user can do this)
 6. Endpoint: /api/courses/:courseId
    Method: PUT
-   Update a Course (Partial Update with Dynamic Update)
+   Update a Course (only admin can do this)
 7. Endpoint: /api/courses/:courseId/reviews
    Method: GET
    Get Course by ID with Reviews
 8. Endpoint: /api/course/best
    Method: GET
    Get the Best Course Based on Average Review (Rating)
+9. Endpoint: /api/auth/register
+   Method: POST
+   User registration
+10. Route: /api/auth/login
+    Method: POST
+    User login
+11. Route: /api/auth/change-password
+    Method: POST
+    change password

 # Error handling